 Pirates of the Caribbean will reopen in the summer at both Disneyland and Walt Disney World.
 Characters from the popular movie of the same name will be added to the attraction, which is a new twist.
 In the past, movies have dictated rides.
 Now an attraction has inspired a ride, which inspired a change to a classic.

-Of course, the list to changes is never ending and ever changing.
+Of course, the list of changes is never-ending and ever-changing.
 So, to keep up with the latest, continue reading Magically Speaking.
 We will continue providing a source for Disney news, information and fun.
-We look forward to another fun filled year!
+We look forward to another fun-filled year!